Enceladus: Composition

-The INMS instrument detected mostly water vapor, as well as traces of molecular nitrogen, carbon dioxide, and trace amounts of simple hydrocarbons such as methane, propane, acetylene and formaldehyde.
+The INMS instrument detected mostly water vapour, as well as traces of molecular nitrogen, carbon dioxide, and trace amounts of simple hydrocarbons such as methane, propane, acetylene and formaldehyde.
 The plumes' composition, as measured by the INMS, is similar to that seen at most comets.
 Cassini also found traces of simple organic compounds in some dust grains, as well as larger organics such as benzene (C_{6}H_{6}), and complex macromolecular organics as large as 200 atomic mass units, and at least 15 carbon atoms in size.

 The mass spectrometer detected molecular hydrogen (H2) which was in "thermodynamic disequilibrium" with the other components, and found traces of ammonia (NH_{3}).